 More visitors spending in our communities stimulates the creation of new businesses, they sustain existing businesses, create jobs and population growth, and they support cultural endeavours, the arts and creative industries.

-T21 – The Tasmanian Visitor Economy Strategy brings this together by acknowledging that there are many reasons to visit Tasmania and there are many individuals, businesses and organisations - not just tourism and hospitality agencies and businesses - involved in attracting visitors.
+The T21 Visitor Economy Action Plan 2020-2022 brings this together by acknowledging that there are many reasons to visit Tasmania and there are many individuals, businesses and organisations - not just tourism and hospitality agencies and businesses - involved in attracting visitors.

-T21 – The Tasmanian Visitor Economy Strategy brings industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
+T21 continues to direct industry and government focus towards our competitive strengths that drive the bulk of visitation to the state now, and offer the potential for further sustainable growth.
 We commit to developing these competitive strengths through targeted government and private sector support to encourage further investment and innovation.

 Tasmania's globally renowned natural environment is one of the state's most valuable assets and underpins the state's reputation as a must-visit destination.
 Our World Heritage Wilderness, National Parks, coastal and aquatic experiences and unique wildlife are fundamental drivers of visitation.
 Our nature-based and eco-tourism experiences connect visitors with these assets and also drive visitation into our regional areas.